 Note: Development mode and Tampering protection are used for mobile apps with Onegini's Android SDK 10 or lower and iOS SDK 9 or lower.
 Newer Onegini versions use the Integrity level.

 For the communication of sensitive information TLS/SSL might not be sufficient.
 The

-Payload encryption feature adds an additional layer of encryption.
-To use
+Payload encryption feature adds a layer of encryption to the request and

-Note: The mobile authentication configuration is only available if the mobile authentication feature is enabled on system level.
+Note: The mobile authentication configuration is only available when the mobile authentication feature is enabled on system level.